Maryam5553/server-client-tls/README.md

 ### Step 4: client setup and communication with the server

-Now that the server is setup, we'll do the same thing for the client.
+Now that the server is set up, we'll do the same thing for the client.

 #### Design choice for a mutual authentication
-In a traditional server-client protocol (like HTTPS), only the client verifies the other peer's authenticity.
-In this project, I wanted to emphasizes the concept of a trust chain, where both parties must prove their identity through a common authority, which is at the heart of Public Key Infrastructure (PKI) systems.
-So here, the server will proceed to the same verification
+In a traditional server-client protocol (like HTTPS), only the client verifies the other party's authenticity.
+In this project, I wanted to emphasize the concept of a trust chain, where both parties must prove their identity through a common authority, which is at the heart of Public Key Infrastructure (PKI) systems.
+So here, the server will proceed to the same verification.

 #### Setup
 For this step, make sure the CA program is still running (this will serve for the client certificate request), and the server program is still running (so that the client can try to connect to the server).

-Open a third terminal is the subdirectory `client/`.
+Open a third terminal in the subdirectory `client/`.
 Execute `./main` to start the client.

 You should get the same result as the server initialization: